stevealbanese/BragBook/README.md

 - Created structured OneNote notebooks using a decimal filing system, improving documentation quality, accessibility, and consistency.

+## Design & Communication
+- Proposed and implemented a new corporate PowerPoint template, aligning presentations with a refreshed brand identity and ensuring consistency across teams (12.2024).

 ## What I learned
 - SharePoint Administration → Acquired hands-on experience in site provisioning, permissions management, and structuring content for collaboration and compliance.
 - Automation & Scripting → Learned to execute batch operations with PowerShell for SharePoint and leveraged Power Automate for workflows, improving efficiency and reducing repetitive tasks.